-- Securing Bill Payments Replicate your internal controls as you would for paper checks.
-Ask your financial institution if dual approval, user access and limits are available. - ACH Payments Practice dual control and verify ACH account information with a pre-note.
-Always secure recipient authorization for all payment types and be sure to follow NACHA guidelines. - Positive Pay Use tools such as Positive Pay to filter and/ or block unauthorized ACH transactions in addition to check payments.
-Payee Match also verifies the payee name on presented checks before they get paid. - Wires Utilize dual control and validate account information over the phone before wire payments are sent. - Recipient Data Changes Set up phone procedures (secret code, verbal confirmation, etc.) with your recipients to validate new account information.
+Securing Bill Payments - Replicate your internal controls as you would for paper checks.
+Ask your financial institution if dual approval, user access and limits are available.

+ACH Payments - Practice dual control and verify ACH account information with a pre-note.
+Always secure recipient authorization for all payment types and be sure to follow NACHA guidelines.

+ACH Debits - Use tools such as Positive Pay to filter and/or block unauthorized ACH transactions (in addition to check payments).

+Wires - Utilize dual control and validate account information over the phone before wire payments are sent.

+Recipient Data Changes - Set up phone procedures (secret code, verbal confirmation, etc.) with your recipients to validate new account information.
 Validate changes to financial data by phone with a trusted contact every time!